twbarber/nfl-highlight-bot/README.md

-# nfl-highlight-slack-bot
+# nfl-highlight-bot
-Spy on NFL highlight streams and post the videos to Slack.
+Monitor NFL highlight streams and post the videos to Slack.